Dr. Cheryl Lewis

 Dr. Lisa Collis

-Raised in Brandon, Manitoba, Lisa earned her Bachelor of Science in Zoology from Brandon University and her Master of Science in Anatomy and Cell Biology from the University of Toronto.
-She graduated from the Western College of Veterinary Medicine in Saskatoon and joined the Delton Veterinary Hospital in June 2004.
+Raised in Brandon, Manitoba, Lisa earned her Bachelor of Science in Zoology from Brandon University and her Master of Science in Anatomy and Cell Biology from the University of Toronto working in the research department of the Hospital for Sick Children.
+She graduated from the Western College of Veterinary Medicine in Saskatoon and worked at the Delton Veterinary Hospital from 2004 until April 2020.

 Mrs. Smokey Walters